 You probably don’t want to publish these toy “Hello World” changesets to actively developed repositories, because that might confuse people (“Why did you add this line to our READMEs?”).

+Now that you have credentials set up, you can publish the changesets in the campaign.
 On a real campaign, you would do the following:

 src campaign previewcommand again and open the URL.